Installation

 </Tab>

-Use the [bundled script](https://github.com/gogs/gogs/blob/main/scripts/mysql.sql) to create the database with proper encoding:
+Use the [bundled script](https://github.com/gogs/gogs/blob/main/scripts/mysql.sql) to create the database with proper encoding.
+The script detects MariaDB and applies the appropriate InnoDB settings for older releases automatically:

 ```zsh theme={null}